jseutter/files/kernel-hacking/module-hello-world.md

 But this highlights something I never figured out in 30 years of casual Make usage: when make recursively calls itself, the variables found by the current make process get passed into the child make process.
 Apparently this has been the case since approximately forever.
+The recursively-called make in the ../linux directory knows how to do proper compilation.
+Elegant!

-The M= and obj-m= variables are part of the linux Kbuild system.
+The ```M=``` and ```obj-m=``` variables are part of the linux Kbuild system.

 Note that kbuild has documentation in the kernel source tree.
 See Documentation/kubild/makefiles.rst and search for "obj-m".  "obj-y" apparently compiles it into the kernel.
-I don't think it's a coincidence that these letters match the ones in ```make menuconfig```.
+These letters match the ones in ```make menuconfig```, where 'y' means to compile it into the kernel, and 'm' means build it as a module.